 With the wearable ECG device and a user-friendly mobile app, it became possible for the scientists to perform their research and investigate the effects of noise exposure on children and adults’ blood pressure and heart health.

 Make some noise

-Real-time data transfer speed
+Real-time data transfer speed2KB/sec

-Continuous data transfer
+Continuous data transfer8-12 hours/w

 The device is a plastic bracelet designed for patients at military hospitals and clinics in the USA.
 It notifies hospital staff about an emergency with the patient's condition

 The app uses computer vision algorithms for processing images of a mole and detecting malignant melanoma.
 We achieved 80% diagnostic accuracy without any machine learning methods